YuanRuQian/group-2-final-project/README.md

 4. **You are all set!**
    - With the `google-services.json` file in place, your project is now configured to use Firebase services.
 You can start integrating Firebase features into your app.
+   - If you encounter problems, try cleaning and rebuilding your project, or try invalidating caches and restarting Android Studio.